 - a.
 The flight data must show there was no intermediate landing by the glider and a MoP was not used during the soaring performance. - b.
-An interruption in barometric data will not compromise proof of flight continuity provided the OO and NAC are convinced that no critical data is missing and the evidence remains indisputable.
-When multiple FRs are used, 4.3.4 applies if data discrepancies exist between the .igc files used for the claim. - Evidence of flight continuity can also be assessed from a time plot of the GPS height data. - 3.3.5 Barometric calibration period For distance and speed claims, the barometric function of the FR used for the claim shall be calibrated within 5 years prior to the flight or within 2 months after the flight.
-Both calibrations are required for altitude and gain of height records, with the less favourable of the two used to make the calculations. - 3.3.6 Means of propulsion evidence and MoP recorder procedures The OO shall certify in Record Form D (see 3.6) the means used to determine that the MoP recorder functioned correctly.
+An interruption in barometric data will not invalidate proof of flight continuity provided the OO and the NAC are convinced that no critical data is missing and the evidence remains indisputable.
+For multiple FRs use, 4.3.4 applies if data discrepancies exist between the .igc files used for the claim.
+Evidence of flight continuity can also be assessed from a time plot of the GPS height data. - 3.3.5 Barometric calibration period For distance and speed claims, the barometric function of the FR used for the claim shall be calibrated within 5 years prior to the flight or within 2 months after the flight.
+Both calibrations are required for altitude and gain of height records, with the less favourable of the two used to make the calculations.
+The pressure altitude is to be corrected using the calibration chart data (see 4.3.4c). - 3.3.6 Means of propulsion evidence and MoP recorder procedures The OO shall certify in Record Form D (see 3.6) the means used to determine that the MoP recorder functioned correctly.